project-illium/illium-documentation/docs/overview/introduction.md

 protocols built on top of zk-snarks may seem like a daunting task, but we're going to make it dirt simple.
 If you have a decent understanding of the Bitcoin protocol there's no reason you can't also understand Illium.

-In fact,  in this guide we're going to reference Bitcoin quite a bit to as many of the concepts are similar.
+In fact, in this guide we're going to reference Bitcoin quite a bit, as many of the concepts are similar.
 Where they are different we will make sure to point it out.

 But first...